Models of Software Development Life Cycle: Importance of SDLC

 However, the other important models of SDLC are as follows:

-• The SDLC model provides a standard framework to develop software.
+• The SDLC model provides a standard framework for developing software.

 • It provides the goals and deliverables of the software.